rvcwhitworth/FrenchToast/README.md

 ### Tech Stack

 We went with fullstack Javascript for quick development using React on the front end and Node.js + Express for our back end.
-For our real-time features we used smee.io for our webhooks to our githubApp and sockets.io for our realtime update of our client.
+For our real-time features we used smee.io for our webhooks to our github App and sockets.io for our realtime update of our client.